alberand/fuzzpedal/README.md

 TODO In progress

-The assebmly is quite simple.
-The most time-consuming part is to solder PCB.
+The assebmly process is quite simple.
+The most time-consuming part is PCB soldering.
 Otherwise, you just need to put PCB into box.

 ### Order components & PCB

-1. Import BOM to Mouser or Farnell and order components
+1. Import BOM to Mouser or Farnell and order components.
+The BOM is prepared for those to distributors.
+However, sometimes components aren't in stock and it can take months for them to restock them.
-2. Order the rest of the components from Aliexpress (enclosure, foot switch)
+2. Order the rest of the components from Aliexpress - enclosure and foot switch.
+   Those parts are also available on Amazon.
+I would recommend to by foot switch from amazon as it seems to be in better quality.
+The case could be also ordered from Mouser or Farnell.
-3. Import Gerber files to PCB manufacturer and order PCBs (jlcpcb.com)
+3. Import Gerber files to PCB manufacturer and order PCBs.
+I used jlcpcb.com which worked out quite well.

 ### Solder board

 1. TODO image of the component placement (print it)
-2. Solder Transistors
+2. I recommend soldering components in the following order:
+    1. Resistors
+    2. Electrolytic Capacitors (those with polarity)
-3. Solder resistors
+    3. Capacitor
-4. Solder capacitors with polarity
+    4. Transistors
-5. Solder capacitors
+    5. Diodes
-6. Solder potentiometers, jacks and switch
-7.0.
-Be careful with screwing components
+    6. Thermal fuse (yellow)
+    7. Potentiometers, Jacks and Switch
+    8. Wires between PCBs
-7. Prepare wires, LED with wires and power jack with wires
+3. Prepare wires, LED with wires and power jack with wires
-8. Solder LED wires and wires between boards
+4. Solder wires to LED and to the Power jack, but don't solder it to the board yet.
+Also, don't forget to put heat shrink tubes.
+5. Solder the LED to the board

 ### Enclosure processing

 TODO describe what instruments to use
-1. Mark holes
+1. Print the template for the hole placement (TODO not in the repo)
+2. Cut the template and attach it to the case with adhesive tape
-2. Drill holes
+3. Drill the holes
-3. Holes polishing
-4. Enamel painting
+4. Remove the template and polish the case with different sandpapers (TODO add sizes)
+5. Paint the case (read the instruction on the spray):
+    1. 2 layers of primer
+    2. 2 layers of color paint
+    3. 1 layers of protection layer
-5. Screen printing
+6. Screen printing (TODO)

 ### Assemble the pedal

 1. Break the board
+2. Put the LED into the case and screw it to the case
-2. Screw switch and jacks
+3. Screw switch and jacks
+4. Put second board into the enclosure and screw the knobs
-3. Put power jack into the enclosure
+5. Put power jack into the enclosure
-4. Solder power jack wires to the board
+6. Solder power jack wires to the board
-5. Put second board into the enclosure and screw the knobs
-6. Use thermal glue to fix the board inside the case
+7. Use thermal glue (TODO it doesn't work) to fix the board inside the case
-7. Screw the bottom of the enclosure
+8. Screw the bottom of the enclosure

 ### References